goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.11-rest-api/README.md

     DELETE https://tower2.example.com/api/v2/users/3/

-Now we’ll do the same using **curl** with the API endpoints, parameters and data we have learned from `awx-cli`:
+Now we’ll do the same using **curl** with the API endpoints, parameters and data we have learned from `awx`:

 > **Warning**
 >